FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Abrahamic religions are monotheistic and claim to worship the God of Abraham.
 In addition to Judaism, Christianity, and Islam, these include the Bahá'í Faith, Bábism, Rastafarianism, the Druze Faith, and Samaritanism.

-9. Rosicrucianism, also called the Order of the Rose-Cross (or the Rosy Cross), is a syncretic movement that combines Kabbalah, Gnosticism, and what occult movement of the late Middle Ages and Renaissance named for the Greek god of the messengers?
+9. Rosicrucianism, also called the Order of the Rose-Cross (or the Rosy Cross), is a syncretic movement that combines Kabbalah, Gnosticism, and which occult movement of the late Middle Ages and Renaissance named for the Greek messenger of the Gods?

 Answer: Hermeticism